Final report for FNE19-935

 cntrl for2 for1

-(vineyard area for block design will be determined based on farm logistics at beginning of study, as there are multiple possible locations)
+(vineyard area for block design was determined based on farm logistics at beginning of study, as there are multiple possible locations)

 Economic and consumer outcomes

 We will measure potential economic changes in both business structures (sheep and vineyard systems) to understand how integration may affect changes in farm labor, input use, and feed costs.
 Led by the technical advisor Dr. Meredith Niles, this research will work with both the vineyard and sheep farm to document baseline economic costs in labor associated with sheep and vineyard management, input costs, and (for sheep) feed costs.
 These baseline measurements, taken from the previous year and prior to sheep integration, will then be compared with measurements taken during the integration period.
 Key metrics including: 1) man hours of labor (e.g. transport of animals, animal management, fencing, mowing, input applications); 2) input costs (e.g. herbicides or other chemicals, nutrient inputs, water, etc.); and 3) feed and seed costs.
 Analysis will explore changes in costs before and during integration to calculate the potential costs or savings to both farm systems.